Pinterest

 Instructions:

-3. Sift flour mixed with baking powder into large bowl.
+3. Mix the flour with the baking powder and sift the mixture into a large bowl.
 Make an indentation in the center.

-4. Add cottage cheese, eggs, vanilla, sugar, salt, lemon peel, almonds, raisins, and candied fruits into indentation.
+4. Add the cottage cheese, eggs, vanilla, sugar, salt, lemon peel, almonds, raisins, and candied fruits and peels into the indentation.

 5. Mix to a firm dough with your hands and knead LIGHTLY.
 If it is too moist, add a bit of extra flour.

-7. Bake 50 - 60 minutes or until wooden pick inserted in center comes out clean.
+7. Bake 50 to 60 minutes until golden brown and a wooden pick inserted in the center comes out clean.

-9. Brush melted butter over warm loaf and sift powdered sugar over it.
+9. Brush the melted butter over the warm loaf and sift the powdered sugar over it.

 10. Let cool and serve.